MaazSaeed/MaazSaeed/README.md

 Here are some ideas to get you started:
 -->
 Hiya!
-I'm Maaz, a Computer Engineering student passionate about software development, particularly in _game development, programming languages, compilers, parsers, operating systems, and math_ (is that even part of software dev?).
+I'm Maaz, passionate about software development, particularly in _game development, programming languages, compilers, parsers, operating systems, and math_ (is that even part of software dev?).
 In my spare time, I enjoy playing video games and solving katas on Codewars, where I’m ranked 1 kyu (Proficient).
 I mainly program in _C, C++, C#, Lua, Julia, JavaScript, and Scheme_.
 Occasionally, I explore new programming languages for fun.
 <!--
 -  👯 I’m looking to collaborate on
 - 🤔 I’m looking for help with ...